 We offer patients access to the robotic NAVIO Surgical System for total and partial knee replacement surgery.
 Our hospital was the first in Australia to offer the NAVIO System as a treatment option.

-Our surgeons use the NAVIO system with a well-established implant supplied and maintained by Smith & Nephew, which has a five-year track record of successful clinical outcomes recorded by the Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR), unlike other new and unproven prostheses.
+Our surgeons use the NAVIO System with a well-established implant supplied and maintained by Smith & Nephew, which has a five-year track record of successful clinical outcomes recorded by the Australian Orthopaedic Association national Joint Replacement Registry (AOANJRR).

 Patients who are interested in the NAVIO Surgical System and whether they are suitable for treatment are encouraged to contact 08 8362 7788.